ywteh/esphome-samsung-nasa/README.md

 All commands, and FSVs are implemented as standard ESPHome components (e.g., numbers, selects, switches...).
 Check out the [example.yaml](example.yaml).

+**NB**: When assigning a nasa device to a samsung_nasa platform component make sure you assign the correct indoor/outdoor unit.
+The easiest way to check is by looking at the NASA Label information in the tables below.
+If the label says VAR_IN_... or ENUM_IN_... then the status is reported from the indoor unit.
+If the label says VAR_OUT_..., LVAR_OUT_... or ENUM_OUT..., then the status is reported from the outdoor unit.

 ## Basic Controller, NASA Client & Device Configuration

 ```yaml